 What Is the Origin of Sandbagging?

-The word ''sandbag'' dates back as far as the 1580s, according to the Online Etymology Dictionary, and referred merely to a bag filled with sand, often used as a weapon.
-The noun evolved into a verb around 1887 meaning to attack someone with a sandbag, making a sandbagger a rotten individual who ambushed his victims with that sandbag.
-In the 1940s, sandbagging meant to hold back from betting at first in hopes of making a greater bet later.
-The modern meaning of the term took shape around 1970.
+The word ''sandbag'' has been around as far as the 1580s, according to the Online Etymology Dictionary, and referred merely to a bag filled with sand in those old days.
+These bags of sand were often used as a weapon or for fortification and the term used had nothing to do with cards or pool.
+The noun evolved into a verb around the late 19th century meaning to attack someone with a sandbag, making a sandbagger a rotten individual who ambushed his victims with that sandbag.
+In the mid 20th century, sandbagging meant to hold back from betting at first in hopes of making a greater bet later.
+In the 1970s, people began to use sandbag in its modern etymology.

 References